JacquesCarette/Drasil/wiki/What-If.md

 3. The project is planned, from the start, to have a **long lifetime**,
 4. The project will require non-trivial maintainance over its lifetime,

-then investing in the IPTD may well be worth it.
+then investing in the ITD may well be worth it.

+Note that it is not necessary for there to be a single underlying theory that applies.
+There is the concept of 'validity frame' which allows a variety of applicable theories to co-exist (like Newtonian and Relativistic Physics).
+So a change-of-theory is fine, as well as it was known from the start that this was a possibility.

 ## Well-understood?